turtl/www/views/docs/security.md

 shared with isn't who you think they are, or they have a gun to their head and have no choice but to expose your data.
 Be very careful about who you share sensitive data with.
-- __When your browser is compromised__.
-Turtl is a browser add-on (for now).
-This means that all the code that runs it is protected against tampering (unlike a website) and you know that when you install it, you're getting the actual Turtl app.
-However, either through browser exploits or possibly even a malicious third-party add-on, it's possible that your data could be exposed when you are logged in.
+- __When you use Turtl on a compromised browser__.
+When using Turtl as a browser extension, it's possible that other extensions may have access to your unencrypted data.
+This is mostly true for Firefox, which does not have extension sandboxing, but could be true of others through various security vulnerabilities.
 - __When you have malware installed__.
 When you're logged in to Turtl, all your unencrypted data is sitting in your computer's memory.
 It's possible that a malicious program could gain access to the browser's memory and read your data.